vtsuperdarn/clustering_superdarn_data/README.md

 ### Setup instructions:

-This project was written in Python 3.5.2 on Ubuntu 16.04.
+This project was written in Python 3.5 and Python 3.6 on Ubuntu 16.04 and Ubuntu 18.04.

 ### Ubuntu setup: